Angel (Buffy the Vampire Slayer): Angel

 After his departure from Buffy, Angel appeared in his own spin-off series, titled Angel.
 Moving to Los Angeles, he starts a supernatural detective agency called Angel Investigations.
 He dedicates himself to "helping the helpless," and becomes a Champion of The Powers That Be, who send him psychic visions through his employees Doyle (Glenn Quinn), and later Cordelia (Charisma Carpenter).
 In doing so, he frequently clashes with the powerful law firm Wolfram & Hart, who represent the evil of the world.
 During this season (1999–2000), Buffy and Angel appear in each other's shows (the Buffy episode "Pangs" and the Angel episode "I Will Remember You"), but are forced to accept that nothing has changed and they still can not or should not be together.
 Later in the television season, Buffy crosses over into the episode "Sanctuary" where she attempts to kill rogue Slayer Faith (Eliza Dushku) to whom Angel shows compassion, and Angel appears in Buffys "The Yoko Factor" where he squares off with Buffy's new boyfriend Riley (Marc Blucas).
 They finally decide to stay away from each other's business and stick to phone calls at this point.
 In the season 1 finale, Angel is given some hope at redemption when the Shanshu prophecy reveals that a vampire with a soul may eventually become human after fulfilling his role in the upcoming apocalypse.

 In season 2 (2000–2001), Angel discovers that Wolfram & Hart has brought his sire and former lover Darla (Julie Benz) back from the dead in human form.
 Although Darla is intent on bringing back Angelus, Angel hopes to save her soul and help her seek redemption while she still has a chance.
 However, just as it looks like he might succeed, Wolfram & Hart bring in Drusilla to turn Darla back into a vampire.
-Angry at the lawfirm and embracing his darker side, Angel fires his employees, Cordelia, Wesley (Alexis Denisof) and Gunn (J. August Richards) (secretly to protect them from this dark territory, as he later revealed to Lorne (Andy Hallett)), and embarks on a vendetta against Wolfram & Hart, even allowing Darla and Dru to massacre a group of lawyers.
+Angry at the law firm and embracing his darker side, Angel fires his employees, Cordelia, Wesley (Alexis Denisof) and Gunn (J. August Richards) (secretly to protect them from this dark territory, as he later revealed to Lorne (Andy Hallett)), and embarks on a vendetta against Wolfram & Hart, even allowing Darla and Dru to massacre a group of lawyers.
 Eventually losing faith in his mission, Angel has sex with Darla in the hopes of losing his soul.
 Instead, he experiences an epiphany and realizes that the good fight is still worth fighting.
 A disgusted Darla flees L.A. and Angel reconciles with his friends, who eventually forgive him.
 Angel also appears in Buffy season 5's "Forever", comforting Buffy after her mother's death.